-by Amit Acco, Update: 14 June 2021
+By Amit Acco, Update: 09 September 2021

 Travel in/Out of Employees & Dependents Within the Validity of Their Multiple Entry Visa

 - Employee’s first entry to Israel – COVID-19 entry permit is required.
 Employers should apply for this permit at the Ministry of Interior at least 2 weeks prior to travel.

 - Employees that already hold a valid B-1 working visa, as well as a multiple entry visa stamp in their passport, do not need to apply for a COVID-19 entry permit prior to every re-entry to Israel.

 - Dependents of B-1 working visa employees must obtain a COVID-19 entry permit prior to every entry, regardless of whether they hold a multiple entry visa.
 The employer should apply for this permit at the Ministry of Interior at least two weeks prior to travel.

 The information contained in this post is provided for informational purposes only, and should not be construed as legal advice on any subject matter.
 You should not act or refrain from acting on the basis of any content included in this site without seeking legal or other professional advice.